europaphp/skeleton/src/Europa/readme.md

 Response
 --------

 Similar to the request object, each type of request has its own type of response both for the sake of convention, simplicity and maintainability.
-An HTTP response abstracts header setting and output.

 Router
 ------

-Routers take a request and match it against a subject.
-If a match is found, the request is modified according to matches in the subject.
+Routers take a request and return an invokable controller.

 View
 ----